 Courses in medicine

-EU applicants to undergraduate courses in medicine in 2022 had to take the Health Professions Admissions Test (HPAT).
-There is more information on the HPAT-Ireland website.
-You can find information about graduate entry programmes in medicine in 2023 on the CAO website.
+For courses in medicine you have to take the Health Professions Admissions Test (HPAT).
+There is more information and important dates on the HPAT-Ireland website.
+You can find information about graduate entry programmes in medicine in 2024 on the CAO website.

 College entry requirements

 Students who have taken the Leaving Certificate examination are allocated points for the results they get in their 6 best subjects at a single sitting of the Leaving Certificate.
 The points awarded depend on the level of achievement in the subject.
 You can use the points calculator on qualifax.ie to work out what points are awarded for any particular set of results.